-Wednesday Study Group; Michael Roboz, 604-987-4935:[email protected]
+Wednesday Night Study Group; Michael Roboz; 604-987-4935:[email protected]

-Christian Community; Susan Locey; [email protected]
+The Christian Community; Rev. Ann Burfeind; [email protected]

-Vancouver Waldorf School; 604-985-7435; High School; Robert Adams 604-986-2922,
+Vancouver Waldorf School; 604-985-7435; High School; 604-986-2922,

-Lifeways Childcare Society; Margo Running; 604-904-4198/ 375-2959c; [email protected]
+Lifeways Childcare Society; Margo Running; 604-904-4198/ 375-2959 (cell); [email protected]

-School of Spiritual Science; Bert Chase/ 604-988-6458; Patricia Smith/ 604-988-3970; Philip Thatcher/ 604-985-3569
+School of Spiritual Science; Bert Chase/ 604-988-6458; Patricia Smith/ 604-988-3970; Greg Scott/ 905-737-5019

-The Vancouver Members Group meets on the first and third Mondays of each month, at the Rudolf Steiner Centre.
+Monday Members Group meets on the first and third Mondays of each month at the Rudolf Steiner Centre.
 For many years we have taken as the context of our work the theme of the year as given from the Goetheanum.

 We begin the meeting with the verse “Stars spoke once to man”.
-Out of the silence following upon the verse, a member initiates the conversation for that evening.
+Out of the silence following the verse, a member initiates the conversation for that evening.
 The intention of the work is both to develop the theme from meeting to meeting, and to develop capacities for listening to one another and for discerning where the conversation can go out of what we hear from one another.

 The group is open to anyone who is a member in good standing of the General Anthroposophical Society.
 There are currently up to nine members who participate on a regular basis.